ArduPilot/ardupilot_wiki/common/source/docs/common-px4fmu-overview.rst

 -  **The PX4-IO (Input Output) Board.**

-   -  Contains its own on board microcontroller and stacks with the FMU.
+   -  Contains its own on board micro-controller and stacks with the FMU.
    -  Direct battery input power supply.
    -  8 High speed servo PWM outputs.
    -  Futaba SBUS or PPM-SUM serial servo output.